mrchughes/solid-project-parent/docs/BUILD_AND_DEPLOY_GUIDE.md

    ```

 3. **Implement with Copilot**:
-   - Prompt: "I'm implementing a Test VC Creator service that emulates a Departmental Records Office (DRO).
+   - Prompt: "I'm implementing a DRO service that emulates a Departmental Records Office.
 It needs to issue birth and marriage certificates as verifiable credentials using did:web, have its own user authentication system, and store credentials in a user's PDS."
    - Next prompt: "Help me implement the did:web functionality including the .well-known endpoint for DID document resolution."
    - Next prompt: "Let's implement the user registration and authentication system for the DRO."
    - Next prompt: "Now, I need to implement the credential issuance functionality for birth and marriage certificates using did:web signatures."